Coromandel highway homicide: Man charged with murder after body found on Kopu-Hikuai Rd

-Police have laid a murder charge after the death of a 20-year-old man on a state highway near Thames last night.
+Police have laid a murder charge following the death of a 20-year-old man on a state highway near Thames last night.

 A 23-year-old man will appear in Hamilton District Court today.